Machine Sewing: Tailoring & Clothing Alterations

 - Machine sewing skills for hems, seams, and adjustments

-- Notebook and writing utensils for notes
+- - Notebook or sketchbook and writing utensils for notes

-- Fabric scissors
+- Fabric scissors (some are available in class)

 - Tape measure (soft, vinyl type)